codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 ## Distributed Docker image caching

 This is the simplest mode of caching available.
 All Codefresh steps are in [fact docker images]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).
-Once a pipeline runs for the first time, Codefresh will pull all required images from their registries (either public or private) and will cache them for the next build
+Once a pipeline runs for the first time, Codefresh will pull all required images from their registries (either public or private) and will cache them for the next build:

 IMAGE here